-Careers in Cloud Security
+Careers in cloud security

 The rising importance of cloud security

-This means security professionals with specialist expertise in cloud technologies will be in extremely high demand among businesses across all sizes and sectors.
+This means security professionals with specialist expertise in cloud technologies are in extremely high demand among businesses across all sizes and sectors.
 As a result, this area is a great environment for anyone who wants to get into cyber security or advance their career and work with cutting-edge technology at the world's largest organisations.

 What makes a cloud security career unique?